janiluuk/L4D2_DLR/README.md

 - **Mix-and-match perks.** Stack advantages, accept trade-offs, and discover combos that keep each run fresh.
 - **Instant clarity.** A toggleable HUD calls out kills, warnings, and supplies, while the guide menu explains every talent in clear language.
 - **Fast admin access.** Type `!adm` for spawn tools, debug switches, and quick clean-up options without leaving the fight.
-- **Hold-to-open game menu.** Press and hold ALT to pop up a full-screen selector with 3rd-person view, kit pickup, class change, music control, and more.
+- **Hold-to-open game menu.** Press and hold ALT to pop up a full-screen selector with 3rd-person view (Off / Melee Only / Always), kit pickup, class change, music control, and more.
 Release the key and it disappears.
 - **Now playing overlay.** The active track title and playtime stay pinned to every menu page so the entire lobby knows what’s on the air.

 ## Play your way